AnthusAI/openai-midjourney-prompt-generator/README.md

 ```bash
 jupyter notebook midjourney_image_prompt_generator.ipynb
 ```
-2. Run the cells in the notebook in order.
+2. Run ALL the cells in the notebook in order.
+You must run the cells at the end to define functions before you can generate prompts.
 3. In the interactive UI, enter a description of the image you want to generate in the text input field.
 4. Click the "Generate" button.
 The generated prompt will be displayed and automatically copied to your clipboard.
 5. Use the generated prompt with the Midjourney AI image generation service.